-Adjusted Operating Earnings for the fourth quarter of 2019 were \$28.4 million compared to \$54.0 million last year.
-The decrease in Adjusted Operating Earnings reflects strategic investments in plant protein and the short term dilutive impact of acquisitions which more than offset strong commercial performance in meat protein, driven by favourable sales mix, pricing actions taken to mitigate impact of higher input costs, and continued growth in sustainable meats.
-Results also benefited from stronger pork markets compared to a year ago.
+Adjusted Operating Earnings for the fourth quarter of 2020 were \$59.2 million compared to \$28.4 million.
+The increase in Adjusted Operating Earnings reflects strong commercial performance in meat protein, driven by favourable sales mix, continued growth in sustainable meats and pricing actions taken to mitigate inflation and other structural cost increases.
+Results also benefited from lower SG&A investments in Plant Protein.

-Adjusted EBITDA margin for the fourth quarter decreased to 7.4% from 10.0% last year, consistent with the factors noted above.
+Adjusted EBITDA Margin for the fourth quarter increased to 9.7% from 7.4% last year, consistent with the factors noted above.